dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

     :widths: 1 3

     *   -   **New**
         -   The organization has been created, but none of its projects have started as determined by the earliest start date of any project's solver-access time allocation.

     *   -   **Active**
         -   At least one of the organization's projects has started as determined by the earliest start date of any project's solver-access time allocation.

     *   -   **Expired**
         -   The end date of all solver-access time allocations in all the organization's projects has been reached.

-.. _admin_project:
+.. _admin_managing_projects:

 Managing Projects
 =================